 Troubleshooting Cloud Backups

 Retrospect for Windows and Retrospect for Mac both support cloud backups to more than a dozen different storage providers including Amazon S3, Google Cloud Storage, and Dropbox.
-A single Retrospect backup is capable of saturating a 350 Mbps connection, and running multiple simultaneous backups will saturate a 1 Gbps connection.
+Multiple simultaneous backups will saturate any connection.
 Retrospect is designed to handle intermittent connection issues.

 If you do see bandwidth saturation issues or want to diagnose backup errors, there are a couple options for troubleshooting:

 Use Speedtest.net or Google’s "Internet speed test" for an evaluation of your current network speeds.
 Note that this is your maximum current network speed, so Retrospect and your cloud service may be less than this.

 Use Cyberduck or another free tool to verify that you can connect to your cloud account.

 Turn "Engine" logging to 5 and "Foundation" logging to 6, and send the resulting operations log to Support.
 See Advanced Logging Options for more information.

 You can monitor Retrospect’s network usage to understand the bandwidth usage compared to the speed test.